DilemaFixer/Annuum/README.md

 ## 🔨 Builder

 The project uses Cbuilder, a custom build system designed for Unix-like environments only.
+This is why the project will not work on Windows systems without additional compatibility layers.

 ## 📋 Development Roadmap

-- [ ] Implement function definitions
+- [x] Implement function definitions
+- [ ] Add support for string types
 - [ ] Create a standard library
 - [ ] Add module system
+- [ ] Implement closures and higher-order functions
+- [ ] Add error handling mechanisms (try/catch)
+- [ ] Add support for composite data types (arrays, objects)

 <div align="center">
   <p>Made with ❤️ by <a href="https://github.com/DilemaFixer">DilemaFixer</a></p>